fsfw-dresden/homepage-build/README.md

     make -f ../homepage-build/build.Makefile

-(sorry for the hardcoded path in the makefile, that will be fixed at some point, when we figure out how to do it properly.
+(Sorry for the hardcoded path in the Makefile, that will be fixed at some point.
+When we figure out how to do it properly.
 PRs appreciated)